← Case studies

 "Seven months of retainer paid for itself in one phone call.
 I didn’t find the lead.
 I didn’t work the lead.
 My guys found it, qualified it, and handed it to me warm.
 I just closed it."

-— Simon Barrett, Barrett Property Co., Orlando FL
+— Simon Sepulveda, Sepulveda Properties, Orlando FL

 The takeaway